 9. What if your child has a special need or disability that might not be immediately obvious?
 (For instance, they are severely autistic.)
 What is the best way to handle this situation?
 Should you tell the airline upfront and can/should you expect to get extra assistance or is it best to just play it by ear?

 Oh yes!
 Informing the airline in multiple ways as I mentioned before is a must.
-You may feel like a broken record but it ensures that everyone passengers and staff get what they need.
-Training on how to service disabled people is different at every airline which creates inconsistencies.
+You may feel like a broken record but it ensures that all passengers and staff get what they need.
+Training on how to serve disabled people is different at every airline which creates inconsistencies.
 Be honest.
-Airlines want all their guess to have reasonably enjoyable flight.
+Airlines want all their guests to have a reasonably enjoyable flight.
 If you have an autistic child then speak up; ask if it is a full flight and where the best seat would be in case the child gets restless.
 Communicating opening and preparing will also educate those around you better.

 10. Any other special tips parents should know about?